 Some of the potential risks of joining a social networking site include:

 - The bits and pieces of information your child places on their profile may give away their physical address.
 For example, if your child gives their full name, nominates their suburb and uploads school photographs, anyone who wishes to could pinpoint their location.

 - Information about hobbies and interests provide an easy way for sex offenders to make friendly contact with their child.

 - Anything published online must be considered a permanent record.
 The type of material posted by your child may harm their future job prospects.
 These days, employers routinely screen potential candidates by checking their ‘digital reputation’.

 Cyber Safety Tips for Parents – Education, Engagement and communication is the key

-Parents can be encouraged to deliver key messages to form the basic understanding of the dangers of the internet and educate on cyber safety when online.
-These key points include –
+Parents can be encouraged to deliver key messages to form a basic understanding of the dangers of the internet and educate on cyber safety when online.
+Here are some Cyber Safety Tips for Parents –

 - Don’t let potential risks stop you from letting your child use technology for their education and personal interests.
 Technology can be used for great benefits when used appropriately.

 - Discuss with your children how they may recognise the difference between online information that is helpful or unhelpful, true or false, useful or not useful.
 For example, government or education websites may contain more accurate information than opinions that are posted on an unfamiliar person’s blog.

 - Increase their own knowledge and become more adept at engaging in online activities and exploring social networking sites that are being used by their children.
 Talk to your child about what they’re doing online.
 Take an interest in their interests and consider co-viewing or co-creating with them on some activities.
 Ensure you’re familiar with what your child is doing online, and their favourite apps or websites.